autodesk-platform-services/aps-configurator-inventor/README.md

 We are using the Inventor and Revit engines.

 ### OSS
 Used for storing your designs.
-For communication with Design Automation
+For communication with the Automation Service

 https://aps.autodesk.com/en/docs/data/v2/developers_guide/overview/